levey/AwesomeMenu/README.md

 QuadCurveMenu is a menu looks like [Path](https://path.com/)'s story menu.
+Check out a high-fidelity demo on [youtube](http://www.youtube.com/watch?v=vddaYMtETjo).

 Enjoy to use it:)